Skip to table of contents

 The complete policy is found in the Faculty Handbook.
 (Appendix C)

-3.8 - Drug Screening Updated: 8/14/2024
+3.8 - Drug Screening Updated: 10/13/2025

 This policy applies to all University of Oklahoma Health Sciences accepted applicants admitted/students to designated degree programs that include or may include a clinical experience at a health care facility that requires drug screening as a condition of its affiliation with the University.
 Students should check with their college and/or degree program for specific requirements.
-For purposes of this policy, the term "Clinical Experience" includes clinical and observational rotations, and any other clinical-based experiential learning.
+For purposes of this policy, the term "Clinical Experience" includes clinical and observational rotations, and any other clinically-based experiential learning.
 See the Drug Screening Policy for details.

 The University of Oklahoma, in compliance with all applicable federal and state laws and regulations does not discriminate on the basis of race, color, national origin, sex, sexual orientation, genetic information, gender identity, gender expression, age, religion, disability, political beliefs, or status as a veteran in any of its policies, practices, or procedures.
 This includes, but is not limited to admissions, employment, financial aid, housing, services in educational programs or activities, or health care services that the University operates or provides.

-3.10 - Ethics in ResearchUpdated: 8/14/2024
+3.10 - Ethics in ResearchUpdated: 10/13/2025

-3.11 - Firearms Policy
+3.11 - Firearms PolicyUpdated: 10/13/2025

-Firearms and munitions of all types, as well as other weapons as identified in 21 O.S. §1277, are prohibited on all property owned, leased, or occupied by the Board of Regents at all times except as specifically authorized.
+Firearms and munitions of all types, as well as other weapons as identified in 21 O.S.1277 are prohibited on all property owned, leased, or occupied by the Board of Regents at all times except as specifically authorized.

 Refer to the Regents’ Policy Manual for details.
 (3.1.11)

-3.12 - Health InsuranceUpdated: 8/14/2024
+3.12 - Student Health InsuranceUpdated: 10/14/2025

-Enrollment forms and the Summary of Benefits for the Academic HealthPlans Student Health Insurance Policy are available online at http://students.ouhsc.edu/HealthInsurance.aspx or at OU Health Sciences Student Affairs in the Heatlh Sciences Student Union, Suite 300.
+Enrollment forms and the Summary of Benefits for the Academic Health Plans Student Health Insurance Policy are available online at http://ouhsc.myahpcare.com or at Health Sciences Student Affairs in the Health Sciences Student Union, Suite 300, and OU-Tulsa Student Affairs in Founders Student Center..

-3.13 - Intellectual Property Updated: 8/13/2024
+3.13 - Intellectual Property Updated: 10/13/2025

 The complete policy is located in the Faculty Handbook.
 (Appendix D)

-3.14 - Obligation to Collect Tuition and FeesUpdated: 10/22/2024
+3.14 - Obligation to Collect Tuition and FeesUpdated: 10/15/2025

 2. Students may pay fees in the Bursar’s Office beginning one week prior to the first day of the fall or spring semester or the first day of the summer term.
 Monthly statements will be prepared and mailed prior to the fee payment deadline.
 Failure to receive a statement will not exempt a student from late penalties.
 It is the student’s responsibility to determine his/her financial obligation and how it is to be met.